belzecue/arlez80_godot-midi-player2/readme.md

 ### Add instruments

 + Add AudioStreamPlayer node renamed program number (0 based) to TestScene/MidiPlayer/Instruments of TestScene.tscn.

-### MIDI Changes

-+ Set MIDI file name to "File" of MidiPlayer in TestScene.tscn

 ## How to use